kindly-ai/kindly-starterkit-js/README.md

 heroku local
 ```

-Now start `ngrok` so you can tunnel requests from Kindly to your local app.
-That way you dont need to deploy the app to Heroku every time you make a change.
+Now start `ngrok` so you can tunnel requests from Kindly to your local app:

 `ngrok http 9292`

-This will give you an ngrok URL that you can use for Kindly webhooks.
+This way you dont need to deploy the app to Heroku every time you make a change.
+You now have a ngrok URL that you can use to plug in to Kindly dialogues.

 ## Getting started for non-Heroku users